learn-co-curriculum/other-hash-methods-code-along/README.md

 #  => [:apples, 45]
 ```

 These are only a few of the many helpful methods out there.
-Be there to check out the [Ruby Docs on Hashes](http://ruby-doc.org/core-2.2.2/Hash.html) to learn more.
+Be sure to check out the [Ruby Docs on Hashes](http://ruby-doc.org/core-2.2.2/Hash.html) to learn more.

 Let's practice before you move on to the next challenge: